SciML/sciml.ai/governance.md

 deemed to be actively harmful to the Project's well-being, and attempts at communication and conflict resolution have failed.

+## Fiscal Decisions

+All fiscal decisions are made by the steering council to ensure any funds are spent in a manner that furthers the mission of the Project.
+Fiscal decisions require majority approval by acting steering council members.

-## Advisory Board
+## Advisory Committee

-The Project has an Advisory Board that works to ensure the long-term well-being of the Project.
-The Board advises the Steering Council and may be called upon to break deadlocks or serious disagreements in the Council.
-The Community can ask the Board to review actions taken by the Council, and the Board will meet annually to review Project activities.
-Board decisions are taken in consensus.
-Members of the Advisory Board are appointed by the Steering Council.
+The Project has an Advisory Committee that works to ensure the long-term well-being of the Project.
+The Committee advises the Steering Council and may be called upon to break deadlocks or serious disagreements in the Council.
+The Community can ask the Committee to review actions taken by the Council, and the Committee will meet annually to review Project activities.
+Committee decisions are taken in consensus.
+Members of the Advisory Committee are appointed by the Steering Council.

 ## Conflict of interest

-It is expected that Council and Board Members will be employed at a wide range of companies, universities and non-profit organizations.
+It is expected that Steering Council and Advisory Committee Members will be employed at a wide range of companies, universities and non-profit organizations.
 Because of this, it is possible that Members will have conflicts of interest.
 Such conflicts of interest include, but are not limited to: